Our Chalet Family

 Tanya Tulloch (USA) : Our Chalet World Centre Manager

-Tanya comes to us from Beaverton, Oregon where she worked for Columbia River Girl Scout Council for 12 years as a Manager.
-As a Girl Scout growing up in Kentucky she liked to participate in adventure activities such as rapelling, hiking and camping.
-She has fallen in love with snow sports in her adult life inthe Cascade Mountains.
+I have been at Chalet since 2013, arriving from Beaverton, Oregon where I worked for Columbia River Girl Scout Council for 12 years as a Manager.
+As a Girl Scout growing up in Kentucky I liked to participate in adventure activities such as rappelling, hiking and camping.
+I have fallen in love with snow sports in my adult life in the Cascade Mountains.

 Ray Davis (UK) : Deputy World Centre Manager, Operations

-I’m Ray and I grew up in the UK where I was involved in both Girlguiding and Scouting.
+I grew up in the UK where I was involved in both Girlguiding and Scouting.
 As an adult I spent several years living in the USA, in Alaska, Massachusetts, and Oregon.
-I also worked in Austria and Sweden so I am well prepared for the Swiss winter!
-In my free time I like to be outdoors and enjoy hiking, kayaking, and cycling.
+I also worked in Austria and Sweden and spent six months in New Zealand.
+In my free time I like to be outdoors and enjoy hiking, kayaking, sledding, and cycling.
 I also enjoy flying and have flown light aircraft solo.
-I learnt some German while working in Austria and am looking forward to learning more and getting to grips with Swiss German.

 Sarah Wach (USA) : Deputy World Centre Manager, Programme